jhc36-duke-edu/dukecenterforintegrativehealthresearchorg/dukecenterforintegrativehealthresearchorg-070220181603-home.md

 #### Suggested solution:

-This is another easy.
-Add the following CSS where ever it makes sense to you:
+This is another easy fix.
+Add the following CSS wherever it makes sense to you:

 ```css
 .st-menu {